skk1007/Database/README.md

 # Database
-Fundamental knowledge practice of database design
+Fundamental knowledge practice of database design and my solutions